|

 12th - 20th December 2009 |

-TRIP REPORT WITH BIRD PHOTOS OF OUR VISIT TO CENTRAL CHILE
+TRIP ACCOUNT OF OUR VISIT TO CENTRAL CHILE, WITH BIRD PHOTOS

-Here is our itinerary and photos of a 1-week visit from Buenos Aires to central Chile to birdwatch and take photos of wild birds.
+I hereby present an photo-account of a week-long visit to central Chile, travelling from Buenos Aires, wehere we live.
+The main purpose was to see birds and get some photos of them.
 Travelling with my wife, we drew up the following basic guidelines:

-- Minimize the number of places we were to stay.
+- Minimize the number of places we were to stay at.

 - Travel by plane (taking advantage of free "miles") and renting a car for the duration of our stay.